Study On Campus

 c.
 A student pursuing a fully approved, full-time course of study abroad for a full academic year will usually receive at least 30 credit hours from W&L upon the successful completion of all courses in this study.

-In the event of a discrepancy between departmentally authorized credit hours under Section 4 above and the guidance offered under a, b, and c in this section above (12, 15 or 28 credits, respectively), a student may petition the appropriate academic dean for consideration of additional credit approval.
-Students are reminded that the faculty has limited to 60 the total of non-W&L credits which may be used to meet degree requirements.
+In the event of a discrepancy between departmentally authorized credit hours and the guidance offered under a, b, and c in this section above, a student may petition the appropriate academic dean for consideration of additional credit approval.
+Remember, the faculty has limited to 60 the total of non-W&L credits which may be used to meet degree requirements.

-- Language Study Abroad: Students studying abroad in a non-English speaking host culture will be required to study the language of that culture at an appropriate level during the period of their enrollment there.
-Exceptions to this requirement may be granted by the International Education Committee.
-This policy is not intended to cover W&L Spring Term Abroad programs.
+- Language Study Abroad: Students studying abroad in a host culture whose primary language is not English are required to complete the equivalent of a W&L three-credit language course of that culture during the period of their enrollment.
+Students seeking exceptions to this requirement must submit a petition to the International Education Committee prior to the study abroad application deadline.
+This policy does not apply to summer study abroad or W&L Spring Term Abroad programs.

-- Financial Aid for Study Abroad: Financial assistance, both grants and loans, may be transferred to help cover the costs of approved study abroad for fall or winter term or full year.
-The level of assistance will be adjusted to reflect actual costs of the study-abroad program.
+- Financial Aid for Study Abroad: Financial Aid awards may be transferred to help cover the costs of approved study abroad for fall term, winter term, full year, or spring term abroad.
+The Financial Aid Office adjusts the level of assistance to reflect actual costs of the study-abroad program.
 Students are responsible for paying deposits required by the host institution or program.
+Students (and parents) should discuss the use of financial assistance for study abroad with the Director of Financial Aid prior to committing to attend any institution or program, so that the availability of assistance and the flow of funds are clearly understood.

 The W&L Business Office will forward the student's financial assistance disbursement after reducing it by any existing charges on the student's account and the required study-abroad fee (included in calculating the student's aid).
 Students should have a zero or positive balance on account at the time funds are transferred.

-The student will pay the study abroad fee to W&L for non-W&L administered programs for each term abroad AND is responsible for paying all costs directly to the University or program abroad.
-It is important that a student ascertain which services are included in the program fee and the dates by which payments must be made.
-The student will pay the program fee or W&L tuition for W&L sponsored and administered programs.
+Study Abroad Fees: Please refer to University Fees.
+Students pay the study abroad fee to W&L for non-W&L administered programs for each term abroad AND are responsible for paying all costs directly to the University or program abroad.
+It is important that students ascertain which services are included in the program fee and the dates by which payments must be made.
+Students pay the program fee or W&L tuition for W&L- sponsored and -administered programs

 Preparing Students for Careers in Architecture